KevinKobori/ifood_interview/README.md

             - $ firebase functions:config:get ⚠️✅
             - $ firebase deploy --only functions ⚠️✅
     - include some firestore documents configuring the data about CEP and delivery distance ⭕
+        - Class 59. set user in admin collection ⚠️✅
+        - Class 102 & 103. calculating distance > set lat, long, km, maxkm, base (in example using a sopping from SP Campinas) ⚠️✅
+        - Class 110. aux/ordercounter ⚠️✅
+    - Config Firestore roles:
+        - For test and run ⚠️✅
+        - For secure access ⭕

 Test data example: ⚠️✅
     - CEP: 13.087-000 ⚠️✅
     - credit Card: